Parameterization of Copulas and Covariance Decay of Stochastic Processes: Abstract

 \section{Abstract}

 In this work we study the problem of constructing stochastic processes with a predetermined covariance decay by parameterizing its marginals and a given family of copulas.
-We present several examples to illustrate the theory, including the important Gaussian and Euclidean families of copulas.
-We associate the theory to common applied time series models and present a general methodology to estimate a given parameter of interest identifiable through the process' covariance decay.
-To exemplify the proposed methodology, we present simple Monte Carlo applications to parameter estimation in time series.
-The methodology is also applied to the S\&P500 US stock market index. \\ \textbf{ Keywords:} Copulas, decay of covariance, dependence structure, parameter estimation.
+We show that the proposed methodology is compatibility-free and present several examples to illustrate the theory, including the important Gaussian and Euclidean families of copulas.
+We associate the theory to common applied time series models. \\ \textbf{ Keywords:} Copulas, decay of covariance, dependence structure, long-range dependence.